-- (1) Each director will hold office until the Company's next annual general meeting or until his or her successor is appointed or elected. - (2) Member of the Audit Committee. - (3) Member of the Compensation and Human Resources Committee. - (4) Member of the Corporate Governance, Nominating and Sustainability Committee. - (5) Mr. de Alba is the Managing Director and Partner of Catalyst. - (6) Mr. Andersen has resigned and will cease to be an officer of the Company effective March 26, 2020. - (7) Ms. Bonilla has resigned and will cease to be an officer of the Company effective March 31, 2020.
+- Each director will hold office until the Company's next annual general meeting or until his or her successor is appointed or elected.
+Member of the Audit Committee.
+Member of the Compensation and Human Resources Committee.
+Member of the Corporate Governance, Nominating and Sustainability Committee.
+Mr. de Alba is the Managing Director and Partner of Catalyst.